| I am trying to complete

 family firm from a small beginning to a large business.
 After Kay's death in

 1984 Gordon married Betty.
 He died in 1994.
+Jim lives in Calgary.

-Sandra lives in Sacramento.
 Ada married Mel Angus of

 Toronto in 1936.
 They lived in Halifax during the war and Mel went into